lixinqi/lix/README.md

     'end' print

-Both of about do the same thing, Which code is more simple and more maintenable?
+Both of above do the same thing.
+Which code is more simple and more maintenable?

-Lix is a new language whose code is node compiled into javascript.
+Lix is a new language whose code is compiled into javascript.

 Write Lix, Stop the 'callback hell'!